Skip to main content

 Jacques Brel

-The arrival of the new M7 metro trains requires a reorganisation of the storage and maintenance of the vehicles between the metro depots.
-The new M7s are stored at Delta.
-Jacques Brel has to make room to accommodate the MXs, the older ‘orange trains’.
-This is an opportunity for STIB to refurbish the entire depot (metro and bus sections), which celebrates its 20th anniversary in 2025.
+The arrival of the new M7 metro trains required the reorganisation of vehicle storage and maintenance between the various metro depots.
+The new M7 trains are stored at the Delta depot.
+The Jacques Brel depot must therefore make room to accommodate the older Mx trains, known as the “orange trains”.
+This is an opportunity for the STIB to refurbish the entire depot (metro and bus sections), which celebrated its 20th anniversary in 2025.

 Jette